Policies & Usage guidelines

 3. You will receive automated e-mails regarding the efficiency of your jobs.
 The cluster monitors the use of resources of all jobs.
 When certain specific inefficiencies are detected for a significant number of jobs in the same day, an automated efficiency mail is sent to inform you about these problems with your resource use, to help you optimize your jobs.
 These mails will not lead to automatic cancellations or bans.
 To avoid spamming, limited inefficient use will not trigger a mail.

-4. You will receive an e-mail when your jobs are canceled or you receive a cluster ban (see the Expectations from cluster users and Regulations sections).
+4. You will receive an e-mail when your jobs are canceled or you receive a cluster ban (see the Expectations from cluster users and Consequences of irresponsible usage sections).
 You will be informed about why your jobs were canceled or why you were banned from the cluster (often before the bans take place).
 If the problem is still not clear to you from the e-mails you already received, please follow the steps detailed in the What to do in case of problems section.

 5. You are not entitled to receive personalized help on how to debug your code via e-mail.
 It is your responsibility to solve technical problems stemming from your code.
 Please first consult with your lab for a solution to a technical problem (see What to do in case of problems).
 However, admins might offer help, advice and solutions along with information regarding a job cancellation or ban.
 Please listen to such advice, it might help you solve your problem and improve fair use of the cluster.